mgmarlow/mgmarlow.com/words/2023-06-17-flymake-clippy.md

   (kill-buffer (process-buffer proc)))
 ```

-This code is pretty dense but most of it is facilitating a loop through the `*clippy-flymake*` buffer and parsing the Clippy output into variables. `cl-loop` is a powerhouse looping macro that actually comes from [Common Lisp](https://gigamonkeys.com/book/loop-for-black-belts.html).
+This code is pretty dense but most of it is facilitating a loop through the `*flymake-clippy*` buffer and parsing the Clippy output into variables. `cl-loop` is a powerhouse looping macro that actually comes from [Common Lisp](https://gigamonkeys.com/book/loop-for-black-belts.html).
 It's accessible in Emacs through the library `cl-lib`, a compatibility library that brings a bunch of Common Lisp functions/macros into Emacs Lisp.

 The `while` keyword has this code searching via a regular expression, looking for matches that are transformed into Flymake diagnostic output.

-The regular expression for `clippy-flymake` looks something like this:
+The regular expression for `flymake-clippy` looks something like this:

 ```elisp
 "^\\(warning:.*\\)\n.*--> \\(.*\\):\\([0-9]+\\):\\([0-9]+\\)$"